 The flight to Wellington was uneventful.
 I’m fairly certain I flew Qantas airlines, and I highly recommend them.
 The in-flight movie of my choice was What We Do In the Shadows, a mockumentary based in New Zealand about modern day vampires.
 Also highly recommended.
 (Note: one of the directors and stars, Taika Waititi, is directing the Thor: Ragnarok film.
 The other director and star, Germaine Clement, is known from his Flight of the Conchords work.)

 My seatmates were an older couple flying back to Wellington from a wedding.
-One of the things you have to do on the plane is fill out this customs declaration form that seemed pretty thorough, and I started talking to them after I asked them for help with it.
+One of the things you have to do on the plane is fill out this customs declaration form that seemed pretty thorough.
+I started talking to them after I asked them for help with it.
 They offered to drive me to my hostel from the airport, as it was on their way home.
 It was a good thing they did, as I’m not sure there were any taxis after 11pm from the airport.
 It was also interesting to note they just parked on the street right outside the airport.
 What a difference from IAD or DCA.

 The hostel I stayed at was called The Cambridge, which I found out the next day was right across the street from the Embassy Theatre of Lord of the Rings fame.
 Way cool.
 Also right outside my hostel door was a gigantic statue to Queen Victoria.
 Which was fitting because Wellington is located in the state of Victoria.
 In fact, nearly everything is named after her.
 It is comparable to America and Washington.
 I forgot what was behind the obsession.
 Maybe it was her extraordinarily long reign, or the fact she was queen when the Treaty of Waitangi was signed.
 Unknown.
 The hostel was also in the shadow of Mount Victoria, a mountain plunked right in the middle of the city, which had some great sketching locations as well as recognizable LOTR filming locations.
 I would put good money (up to $10 or so) that I found the Shortcut to Mushrooms and some Mirkwood.

 A wimpy and halfhearted theme of this trip was getting some sketching in.
-I have like a million watercolor colored pencils left to me by my grandmother so a set of those came with me.
+I have, like, a million watercolor colored pencils left to me by my grandmother so a set of those came with me.
 I spent half a day up Mount Victoria taking photographs, sketching, and possibly humming the LOTR hobbit theme to myself, which, if pressed under oath, I will deny.

 Wellington’s climate is similar to Ireland’s – lots of fog and rain with pretty mild temperatures by American standards.
 I was there in December, which is equivalent to our June, and I still needed a sweater.
 Something about the way the weather moves up from Antarctica and the lack of mountains to obstruct the weather.
 At least in Wellington.
 The weather was a little more even up north.
 My first day there was absolutely gorgeous – about 70* and sunny.
 All of the colors of everything are so vibrant.
 I haven’t even been able to photoshop my pictures to the right color contrast to my satisfaction.
 My second day there was very misty, like a cloud had decided to sit on the city, and the wet just sort of saturated everything.
 From what I gather, that’s very standard Wellington weather.
 Later, when I flew north to Rotarua, it was much more like June weather – sunny and warmer for a more reliable period of time.

 The city is very city-like, but also very small.
 I easily walked from Mount Victoria to the other side of the harbor and the government district in maybe 45 minutes.
 The people are also very friendly.
 I had a nice chat with the guy working my hostel’s front desk and several hotel concierges, especially the one at the Gandalf site, which will get explained next post.
-The hostel concierge recommended a lot of his favorite places for food and music, and then told me under no uncertain terms that “There’s more to New Zealand than Lord of the Rings” while rolling his eyes.
-He is of the opinion that on the one hand, LOTR actually bring people to the country, but he hopes they learn more about the country because there is so much more than just hobbits and wizards…
+The hostel concierge recommended a lot of his favorite places for food and music, and then told me under no uncertain terms that “There’s more to New Zealand than Lord of the Rings”.
+He is of the opinion that on the one hand, LOTR actually brings people to the country, but he hopes they learn more about the country because there is so much more than just hobbits and wizards…

 … which I will discuss next post.
-If you stick with me, dear reader(s), you’ll get to read my adventures in Parliament, in Te Papa Tongarewa, and chasing down wizards and hobbits because I am a huge dork.
+If you stick with me, Dear Reader(s), you’ll get to read my adventures in Parliament, in Te Papa Tongarewa, and chasing down wizards and hobbits because I am a huge dork.

 Sidebar on this post’s title: Kia Ora is a Maori language greeting which means “Be well/healthy” and basically translates as “Hi.”
 It is also used as a farewell and to express thanks.
 Very similar to how “Aloha” has entered the American English vernacular.